Ayush-Poddar-2003/TUTORIALS/JAVA/04_GarbageCollection.md

 3 gc( ) method
 - The gc() method is used to invoke the garbage collector to perform cleanup processing.
-- Found in System and Runtime classes.
+- Found in System & Runtime classes.
 - Performed by a thread called Garbage Collector(GC).
 - This thread calls the finalize() method before object is garbage collected.